dasarpai/old.dasarpai.github.io/_pages/projects-aiml-all-verticals.md

 ### Media+Publication-TWSV - Talk with Swami Vivekananda
 - [Github Repo](https://github.com/dasarpai/Media-Publication-TWSV/tree/main/ChatGPT) - This is Educational GPT on ChatGPT.
 It is based on the 8 volumes of complete works of Swami Vivekananda.

-### Youtube - to - MP3 - Text Transcription - Hindi and English
+### Summarising A Long Hindi Audio into Different English Audio
-- [Github Repo](https://github.com/dasarpai/DAI-mp3) - In this project we are trying to transcribe English or Hindi language youtube video into Latin script.
-Multiple api's and tools were tried to evalute the performace, costing and accuracy.
-It is **WIP project** and as technology upgrade happens I will keep updating this project.
+- [Github Repo](https://github.com/dasarpai/Summarising-Long-Hindi-Audio-into-Short-English-Audio) - This project is designed to take a long Hindi Video (e.g., a YouTube video) and summarize it into one English Summary audio.

 ### Fakenews-Detection
 - [Github Repo](https://github.com/dasarpai/DAI-Projects-All/tree/main/Media%2BPublication/Fakenews-Detection){:TARGET="_BLANK"}